sdelamo/sergiodelamo.com/posts/micronaut-guides-micronaut-3.md

 ## From 2.5.x to 3.0.x

-The [pull request to update Micronaut Guides to 3.0.0](https://github.com/micronaut-projects/micronaut-guides/pull/388) is a good representation of the changes necessary to update projects from Micronaut framework 2.5.x to 3.0.x.
+The [pull request to update Micronaut Guides to 3.0.0](https://github.com/micronaut-projects/micronaut-guides/pull/388) is a good representation of the changes necessary to update projects from Micronaut® framework 2.5.x to 3.0.x.

 - Replacements of `import javax.inject` with `import jakarta.inject`.
 - Migration from [RxJava2](https://github.com/ReactiveX/RxJava/tree/2.x) to [Project Reactor](https://projectreactor.io).